 Need-to-know information before you board your flight.

-Malaysia boasts some of the best infrastructure in Southeast Asia.
+Yes, navigating the country is remarkably efficient; Malaysia boasts some of the best infrastructure in Southeast Asia.

 Intercity Travel: The ETS (Electric Train Service) is fantastic, clean, and highly efficient for traveling the West Coast (e.g., from Kuala Lumpur to Penang/Butterworth).
 VIP buses are also incredibly comfortable and cheap.